cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 In the [`logstash.conf`][repo.logstash.conf] file, Logstash is configured to:
 - Expect an input from Beats in the port `5044`
-- Apply filters
+- Apply filters (for simplicity, we are not applying any filters here)
-- Send result to Elasticsearch which runs on the port `9200`.
+- Send result to Elasticsearch which runs on the port `9200`

 ```java
 input {